-Conclusions: We showed how higher prevalence may advantage a CC by allowing it to acquire antimicrobial resistances more easily.
+Conclusions: We showed how higher prevalence may advantage a CC in a hospital setting by allowing it to acquire antimicrobial resistances more easily.
 Due to this density dependence in competition, dominance in an area can depend on historic contingencies; the MRSA CC that happened to be first could stay dominant because of its high prevalence advantage.
-This then could help explain the stability, despite frequent stochastic introductions across borders, of geographic differences in MRSA CC.
+This can help explain the stability, despite frequent stochastic introductions across borders, of geographic differences in MRSA CC.